-If you have been injured in a work-related accident, or have been diagnosed by a doctor as having a condition that has been brought on by work environment, job requirements, the stress level of your job, or are suffering the psychological affects of a work-related incident, you can claim workers’ compensation benefits.
+If you have been injured in a work-related accident, or have been diagnosed by a doctor as having a condition that has been brought on by your work environment, job requirements, the stress level of your job, or if you are suffering the psychological affects of a work-related incident, you can claim workers’ compensation benefits.

 Here are the steps to proceed with making this claim:

 - Bring your injury or condition to the attention of your immediate supervisor, manager, or HR administrator, and tell them you wish to make a claim for workers’ compensation.

 - Your company then will have 7 days (in Massachusetts, 5 days in New Hampshire) to forward your claim to their workers’ comp insurer.

 - Once the claim has been properly reported, the insurer has 14 days to investigate the claim and either begin paying you or deny your claim.
 During that time, you will likely be contacted by a representative of your company’s workers’ compensation insurance carrier who will ask you some questions about your claim.